torvalds/linux/README.md

 ### `history`

 > "History is a commentary on the various and continuing incapabilities of men.
 What is history?
 History is women following behind with the bucket."
-Mrs Lintott from *History Boys, Alan Bennett.
+Mrs Lintott from *History Boys*, Alan Bennett.

 `history` is renamed to `herstory` for obvious reasons.

+### `chown` and `takeown`

+`chown` and `takeown` implies the permanent and oppressive ownership of selective files.
+Instead of forcefully taking control of files and limiting their freedom to interact collaboratively with other files, the `employ` command fairly compensates files for their services while encouraging social growth with not only other employed files, but the filesystem as a whole.

   ![Kernel space, user space...
 Safe space.](http://i.imgur.com/JCFsu0m.png)
 > *Kernel space, user space...
 Safe space.*